 There aren’t many customer reviews on the canisters, given that they are exclusively sold at Crate and Barrel, but the silicone gaskets will effectively block out air and the glazed stoneware body will block out light.
 Despite the exquisite craftsmanship put into the Ethan canisters, they come at a surprisingly affordable price, generally in the same range as more readily available coffee canisters at sites like Amazon, Walmart, and more.
 It’s high-end style without the high-end price tag.

 Copper canisters have long been an iconic countertop staple, suitable for rustic as well as modern kitchens.
 This four-piece set takes something timeless and mixes in new-age elements, like silicone gaskets to improve freshness and an external lacquer to resist wear and tear.
-The canisters also have an eye-catching texture, with hand-hammered dimples on the outside.
+The canisters also have an eye-catching, Moroccan-inspired designed etched on them.

 The sizes of the canisters include 1 quart, 1.5 quarts, 2 quarts, and 4 quarts, allowing you to safely store kitchen goods like sugar and flour, along with your coffee.
 Customers give the set glowing reviews, with some of the main comments praising their aesthetic and value for money.
 To keep the copper sparkling, occasional hand-washing is recommended, but make sure to avoid harsh brushes or cleaning products that could damage the material.